-15. What are the functions of liver?
+15. What are the functions of the liver?

-Liver is the largest internal organ of the human body.
-The functions of liver are as follows:
+The liver is the largest internal organ of the human body.
+The functions of the liver are as follows:

-- Liver secretes bile which brings about the digestion of fats - It is responsible to isolate excessive sugar from blood and accumulate it in cells in the form of glycogen.
-This phenomena is referred to as glycogenesis which is facilitated by the pancreatic hormone known as insulin - The liver produces heparin, which is an anticoagulant - Liver secretes angiotensinogen, which is a protein that aids the kidney to maintain the body fluid osmoregulation - Liver is crucial in the lymph formation - The liver secretes red blood cells in the embryo
+- The liver secretes bile which brings about the digestion of fats - It is responsible for isolating excessive sugar from the blood and accumulating it in cells in the form of glycogen.
+This phenomenon is referred to as glycogenesis, which is facilitated by the pancreatic hormone known as insulin - The liver produces heparin, which is an anticoagulant - The liver secretes angiotensinogen, which is a protein that aids the kidney in maintaining the body fluid osmoregulation

+- The liver is crucial in the lymph formation - The liver secretes red blood cells in the embryo